 Alwyn Doolan is a young Gooreng Gooreng Wakka Wakka man attempting the longest walk in modern Aboriginal history: from the tip of Queensland via Tasmania to Canberra, to deliver a message of healing to the Australian Government.
 Raised on an Aboriginal mission, Alwyn suffered from severe identity crisis and addiction, surviving only by reconnecting to his culture.
-Now, he is determined to bring healing to his people, and the nation, by integrating Aboriginal lore into modern Australian society.
+Now, he is determined to bring his story of healing to the nation, and promote integrating Aboriginal lore into the modern Australian system.
 Chosen by his Ancestors to carry Message Sticks as a form of Aboriginal diplomacy, Alwyn is named ‘Wunyungar’ (Messenger).

-Walking through 50 First Nations across 8,000kms, Wunyungar collates a vision for a ‘New Dreaming’ to bring black and white together, to present to the new Government.
-His Message Sticks articulate Australia’s story in three stages: Creation, Colonisation and Healing.
-His vision is bold, but will he be heard?
+Walking through 50 First Nations across 8,000kms, Wunyungar collates a vision for a ‘New Dreaming’ to bring black and white together, restore truth, unite and heal.
+His three Message Sticks articulate Australia’s story in three stages: Creation, Colonisation and Healing.
+But will he be heard?

-Once arriving in Canberra, we witness Wunyungar become increasingly diminished and disempowered.
-Trying to pierce the walls of Parliament House proves more challenging than he thought.
-A motion is tabled for the Government to accept his Message Sticks, but is voted down.
-To make matters worse, he becomes hospitalised and forced into a wheelchair.
-When the Prime Minister ultimately ignores his attempts to meet, he becomes completely disillusioned.
+Once arriving in Canberra, trying to get his message across proves more challenging than he thought.
+A motion is tabled for the Government to accept his Message Sticks, splitting parliament 50/50.
+Meanwhile, he becomes hospitalized from the sheer trauma of his walk, forcing him into a wheelchair.
+When the Prime Minister ultimately ignores him, he feels helpless.
+Wunyungar begins to feel increasingly diminished and disempowered.

 Disillusioned, Wunyungar decides to return home.
 There, he joins his community on a memorial walk to retrace the steps of their relatives who were stolen as children.
 Wunyungar’s return brings strength and inspiration, and together they walk side-by-side, healing their past.